What is Cups-as-a-Service?

 What’s wrong with reusable cups?

-The Circular Coffee Project are proud to source all of our materials from within the European Union.
+The Circular Coffee Project uses a biodegradable and bio-based polymer, does not contain melamine and are proud to source all of our materials from within the European Union

-The Circular Economy is cited as the kingpin of 21st century economics and traces its roots back several decades to the theories of… and … We are taking these principles and turning them into action, with a circular solution that repurposes coffee waste and brings cups back to the café where the coffee waste originates but also a circular solution because cups travel from café to café and remain in the network loop of cafes.
+The Circular Economy is cited as the kingpin of 21st century economics and builds on the theory of resource maximisation and waste minimisation.
+We are taking these principles and turning them into action, with a circular solution that repurposes coffee waste and brings cups back to the café where the coffee waste originates.
+With your help, we can deliver this circular solution whereby cups remain within a network of cafes and constantly ‘circulate’ from one user to another.